Which Vegetable Oils Are Bad for Your Health?

 Cooking Smart

 When you heat vegetable oils to a high temperature, past their smoke point, they begin to release free radicals.
 Be careful to choose oils with a higher smoke point for cooking.
 Those with a lower smoke point are more appropriate for dips or dressings, or in combination with oils that have a higher heat tolerance.
 Safflower oil that is high in oleic acid has a high smoke point and is low in saturated fats.
 But beware of the linoleic version which is best reserved for industrial uses.
+Make sure you are purchasing real oils that haven't been cut or swapped.
+There are lots of counterfeit foods in today's markplace.

 Better Vegetable Oil Options